Jail Break (Steven Universe): Production

 Episodes of Steven Universe are written and storyboarded by a single team.
 "Jail Break" was written by Joe Johnston, Jeff Liu, and series creator Rebecca Sugar, and directed by co-executive producer Ian Jones-Quartey, while Ki-Yong Bae and Jin-Hee Park provided animation direction, and Elle Michalka served as art director.

 In the combat scene between Jasper and Garnet, Jasper's fighting style pays homage to the video game character Sonic the Hedgehog.
 Johnston indicated on his blog that Ruby and Sapphire's fusion dance is a reference to a dance between Pazu and Sheeta in Castle in the Sky, and that the series often references Studio Ghibli films.
 The fact that Garnet was a fusion had been previously foreshadowed; for example, in "Coach Steven", the fusion Sugilite (Amethyst and Garnet) is shown to have three gems rather than two.
 Sugar had intended for Garnet to be a fusion since the show's pilot episode.

 Music

 The episode features the song "Stronger Than You", written by Rebecca Sugar and arranged by Aivi & Surasshu, the music team for the series.
 The song was performed by Estelle as Garnet, and includes strings performed by Jeff Ball.
 Steven Velema (Surasshu of Aivi & Surasshu) wrote that Estelle's vocals were originally recorded over a demo by Jeff Liu.
 Sugar wanted the duo to create an arrangement "to capture the feeling of 'there's no way [Garnet] could lose'".
-In order to "emphasize" Garnet's new form, they changed the timbre of the bass, which represents Garnet in the series.
+To "emphasize" Garnet's new form, they changed the timbre of the bass, which represents Garnet in the series.